-Staff: use the process of peer coaching to access the effectiveness of the implementation of professional learning into their classroom practice to transform student learning.
-Peer coaching is used to assess how learning occurs., Professional learning is focused the on implementation of the Australian the Australian Curriculum.
-Professional Standards and the PDF.
+Staff: understand how learning occurs through visible thinking routines; engage in professional learning strategies including peer observation. survevs and conferencina focussed on the implementation of the Australian Curriculum. the Australian Professional Standards and the Performance Development Framework.
 Teachers use information about student progress to inform their planning and teaching and adapt curriculum to support 21st century learning.